The Target on Your Back: Why Cybercriminals Have Made Small Businesses Their Primary Prey

 Multi-Factor Authentication (MFA)

-Essential for all accounts, yet only 20% of SMBs use it consistently¹⁴.
-It’s like adding a deadbolt to that front door.
+Essential for all accounts, yet only 20% of SMBs use it consistently.

 Your safety net when prevention fails.
-Test them regularly—a backup that doesn’t work is worse than no backup at all.
+Test them regularly.

-Stops Business Email Compromise and AI-generated phishing before they reach your inbox.
+Stops BEC and AI-generated phishing before they reach your inbox.

-Proactive, real-time device protection that adapts to new threats instead of waiting for signature updates.
+Proactive, real-time device protection that adapts to new threats.

 Why Going It Alone Is No Longer an Option

-Here’s a reality check: only 15% of small businesses have dedicated IT staff or a managed security partner¹⁵.
+Here’s a reality check: only 15% of small businesses have dedicated IT staff or a managed security partner.
 Meanwhile, cybercrime has become the #2 business risk for SMBs worldwide.

 You wouldn’t do your own surgery or represent yourself in court for a serious case.
 Cybersecurity has reached that same level of complexity and consequence.